There are many new terms to learn while using CryptoTradeSmith. Below is our glossary.

 - % Off High – The percentage amount that the latest close* is below the highest close achieved by the symbol since the entry date.

-- Alert Description – A description of the alert type that has been added to the position.
+- Alert Description – The alert type that has been added to the position.

-- Alert State – How your position is performing in accordance to its alert.
+- Alert State – How your position is performing based on its alert.

 - Annualized Gain – The percentage gain that the position would achieve in one year if it continues its current trend.